steveolio/SecurityBot/README.md

 - [x] Add details to findRechargeMoveFunction (due: March 19th---completed: March 20th )
 - [x] Add details to rechargeFunction (due: March 19th---completed: March 20th )
 - [x] Add simulations of the intruder state (due: March 22nd---completed: March 21st )

-- [ ] Add details to makeNoiseFunction (due: March 19th---completed: ??? )
+- [X] Add details to makeNoiseFunction (due: March 19th---completed: March 21st )
-- [ ] Add details to evadeMoveFunction (due: March 19th---completed: ??? )
+- [X] Add details to evadeMoveFunction (due: March 19th---completed: March 21st )
-- [ ] Finalize API documentation (due: March 22nd---completed: ??? )
+- [x] Finalize API documentation (due: March 22nd---completed: March 21st )
 - [x] Create a docs page in GitHub (due: March 22nd---completed: March 19th )
-- [ ] Submit the final version to GitHub (due: March 22nd---completed: ??? )
+- [x] Submit the final version to GitHub (due: March 22nd---completed: March 21st )
+### Future Project Update Suggestions (community contributions welcome!)
+- [ ] Create an alarm state when in low battery
+- [ ] Manually control the Intruder
+- [ ] Add objects to the environment
+- [ ] Change movement of the SecurityBot to be more "roomba" like

 # Installation
 In order to build and run the SecurityBot program you will need the following: